Child Support

 Can Services Australia impute income to a parent who doesn't work?

-Yes — under Ground 4.
-If Services Australia determines a parent is voluntarily unemployed or under-employed, they can attribute an income based on earning capacity.
+Yes — under Reason 8B.
+If Services Australia determines a parent is voluntarily unemployed or under-employed, they can attribute an income based on earning capacity if the statutory criteria are met.

 How many times can you apply for a change of assessment?